1933 Western Australian state election: Retiring members

 At the time of the election, the seat of West Perth was vacant.
 Its previous member, former Attorney-General and Nationalist MLA Thomas Davy, died suddenly on 18 February 1933, aged 42, while playing bridge with his wife and two friends at the Savoy Hotel.
 He was succeeded at the election by Robert Ross McDonald, who went on to lead the Nationalist Party from 1938 and was instrumental in forming the Western Australian branch of the Liberal Party in 1945.

+Also the seat of Pingelly was vacant, with its previous Country party member Henry Brown dying of a cerebral haemorrhage on 11 February 1933.

 Results

 At the election, 10 sitting members were defeated—nine Nationalists and one Country member.
 8 of these seats were won by Labor, while Sussex was won by fellow Nationalist Edmund Brockman, and in Mount Marshall, Independent candidate Frederick Warner defeated Country member and Minister John Lindsay.
 (Warner went on to join the Country Party.)
 The only loss to Labor was the seat of Pilbara, which had been vacated by retiring member Alfred Lamond, and was won by the Nationalists' Frank Welsh.